Speaking tongues is one of the greatest and misunderstood biblical supernatural events of all times in Christianity today.

 It is a secret language spoken by Christians to God

-In Greek research, speaking tongues is referred to as “glossolalia.”
+As a matter of fact, speaking tongues is referred to as “glossolalia.”
 “Glossa” means tongue or language.”
 “Lalia” means talking.
 Glossolalia is strange.
-It’s unexplainable.
-It’s free-flowing.
-It is made up of small syllabic word parts.
+It’s unexplainable, free-flowing, and made up of small syllabic word parts.
 It is a secret language spoken by Christians to God.

 Praying in the Holy Spirit

 Speaking tongues occurred in Romans 8:26, Jude 20 and Isaiah 28:11.
 Later, some thought the gift was obsolete.
 It resurfaced in the 20th century.
-Tongues showed up in Charles Parham’s Bible class in 1901.Tongue speaking happened at the Azusa Street Revival in 1906 under William Seymour.
-What are the benefits or purposes of speaking in tongues?
+Again, Tongues showed up in Charles Parham’s Bible class in 1901.Tongue speaking happened at the Azusa Street Revival in 1906 under William Seymour.

 Purposes of Speaking in Tongues

-There are spiritual benefits or purposes of speaking in tongues.
-Tongues can be used in personal edification.
-It enhances your prayer life, builds you up, and gives you a supernatural boost.
-You can share secrets with God.
-Satan will never know what you said.
+What are the benefits or purposes of speaking in tongues?
+Personal edification and your prayer life is enhanced.
+Satan does not understand the language.
 On the other hand, tongues unite people groups from all backgrounds spiritually(Acts 1:8).
 These are just some of the spiritual highlights.

-Watch Christian sermon videos about speaking tongues.
-Listen to Christian audio tapes on the prayer language.
-They are available on Christian channels and Christian websites.
-Watch the Azusa Street Revival and Christian Crusades videos at KNCB.ORG.
+Given these points, watch Christian sermon videos about praying in the spirit.
+Or, listen to Christian audio tapes on the prayer language.
+They are available on KNCB.org’s Christian channels.